-Where one end of the unit is placed on elastomeric bearings, that end shall be seated first before placing the opposite end onto the mortar seating.
+Where one end of the unit is placed on elastomeric bearings, that end shall be seated as per Clause 7.3.3 first before placing the opposite end onto the mortar seating.

-7.3.3 Seating deck and kerb units on single layer or laminated elastomeric bearings
+7.3.3 Seating deck units, kerb units and winged planks on single layer or laminated elastomeric bearings

-Deck and kerb units shall be pre-positioned on non-compressible temporary packers on top of the headstock to ensure that the soffit of the units will clear the top of the bearings by 1 mm at the closest point.
-Also the maximum clearance due to the effects of unit hogs and any grades / vertical curves shall not exceed 15 mm.
+Deck units, kerb units and winged planks shall be pre-positioned on non-compressible temporary packers on top of the headstock to ensure that the soffit of the units will clear the top of the bearings by 1 mm at the closest point.
+The gap between top of the headstock and deck unit/ winged plank soffit shown on the project drawing shall be achieved at completion of placement of the deck unit or winged plank.